 - Overly Long Title: The aforementioned "Tintern Abbey."
 Its full title is "Lines Composed a Few Miles above Tintern Abbey, on Revisiting the Banks of the Wye during a Tour, July 13, 1798."

-- Take That: Some mild ones to Coleridge, especially in "Resolution and Independence."
-Notable in that they generally weren't done because he hated the guy, but because he was distraught that Coleridge's life was gradually spiraling out of control due to the latter's drug abuse and depression.
+- Take That!: Some mild ones to Coleridge, especially in "Resolution and Independence."
+Notable in that they generally weren't done because he hated the guy, but because he was distraught that Coleridge's life was gradually spiralling out of control due to the latter's drug abuse and depression.

 - Unable to Cry: "Ode: Intimations of Immortality"